DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Proof Read/Translate

-Click on proof read tab.
+Click on proof read Tab.

 ![preview](./images/DOTA_Web/ProofRead.png)

 Proof read shows  all the sentences of the URL along with the translation.

-User can also do modification of the sentences.
+User can edit the translations as well.

 ![proofread](./images/Toggledota.png)

 ### Sync Word Count

 User can sync word count for each url.
+This will update the value of the word count for the URL.

 ![syncwordcount](./images/DOTA_Web/SyncWord.png)